Essex Cricket has appointed Sporta Group as its Team Travel & Logistics Partner.

 Details of the Official Essex CCC Pre-Season Supporters’ Tours to Abu Dhabi have also just been announced.
 The 7-night package includes flights and transfers, prime seating for all matches, an exclusive drinks function with the Essex CCC team and 5* accommodation from £949pp.
 Contact Sporta here for details.

 Established in 2006, Sporta has grown to become one of the sport’s foremost management and logistics specialists.
 The Group enjoys top-level contacts globally, including high-profile players, franchises, governing bodies and venues.
-Along with player management, the Sporta name is also synonymous with events such as the North-South Series, MCC Champions County Match, the Rwandan Cricket Builds Hope Tournament and the newly launched Abu Dhabi T20 tournament.
+Along with player management, the Sporta name is also synonymous with events such as the North-South Series, MCC Champions County Match, the Rwandan Cricket Builds Hope Tournament and the new Abu Dhabi T20 series.

 The Sporta Group also includes Sporta Tours, which manages sports travel and logistics for wide-ranging clients.
 These include England Cricket, Cricket Scotland, MCC, a significant number of English County Cricket Clubs, plus international sides such as New Zealand Cricket, Sydney Sixers, Sydney Thunder, Hobart Hurricanes, Multiply Titans, Auckland Aces and Lahore Qalanders.